AlexJCturbo/employee-tracker/README.md

 $ npm install console.table --save
 $ npm install dotenv --save
 ```

-Then, clone this repo and in the .env file add the user and password of MySQL:
+Then, in the .env file add the user and password of MySQL:

 ```
 DB_USER = root
 DB_PASS = user_password
 ```

 Then, from the command line run:

 ```
 $ node index
 ```